ahsieh53632/Safe-Trip/README_eng.md

 # Functinoality:
   - Login/Register: You will need to register the first time, and it should automaticaly log you in after that
   - scan QRCODE: Don't need to open any website or install any apps, just scan it with your builtin camera and our website will make api calls automatically
-    - ###### Since our backend is currently running on LocalHost, if you wish to test this check our guide bellow
+    - ######  if you wish to test this locally check our guide bellow
-      - Encounters/Uber: will show you if this individual may have the virus, and store this encounter to our database
+      - Encounters/Uber: will show you if this individual can be carrying the virus, and store this encounter to our database
-      - Places: will store data in our database that indicates you've been to this location at the specific date
+      - Places: will store data in our database that indicates you've been to this location at the date
   - AtRisk: will show when and where you have encountered infected individuals or the place you both have went (不會顯示染病者個人資訊)
-  - MyQRCODE: Generate your personal QRCODE to allow others to scan
+  - MyQRCODE: Generate your personal QRCODE to allow others to scan or create QRCODE or places for tourists/citizens to scan
     - ###### Note: updating you're condition (i.e. if you're infected or atRist) will only be possibe via a doctor, also through scanning a QRCODE
   - UpdateInfo: Updating your personal info (name, phone, address etc.)
   - AddID: allow user to store data to our database for situations where you can't scan QRCODE or running the web on a computer